-Anet A8 Desktop 3D Printer Review: A High Accuracy Budget Offering
+Anet A8 3D Printer Review: A High Accuracy Budget Offering

-A review of the Anet A8 Desktop 3D Printer
+A quick review of the Anet A8 printer

-Not so long ago, 3D printing was synonymous with exorbitant.
-A cutting-edge technology that was accessible to only big corporations, multinational giants, government agencies, and the uber rich.
+Not so long ago, 3D printing was synonymous with exorbitant, cutting-edge technology that was accessible to only big corporations, multinational giants, government agencies, and the uber rich.
 The common man with a passion for creating had to make do with Legos.
-Breaking the mould are machines like the Anet A8 that have not only redefined ‘budget 3D printers’ but also combined great efficiency with affordability.
+Breaking the mold are machines like the Anet A8 that have not only redefined ‘budget 3D printers’ but also combined great efficiency with affordability.

 Anet A8 Assembly

-What works in the favor for the assembler is a very detailed and well-written manual, which is also available online in video format.
-Even for someone who has built 3D printers before, this can take up to 12 hours to assemble.
-Beginners should give it 3-4 days.
+What works in the favor for the assembler is a very detailed and well-written Anet A8 assembling manual, which is also available online in video format.
+Even for someone who has built 3D printers before, this can take up to 2 hours to assemble.
+Beginners should be ready to allocate the Anet A8 a couple hours just to get it ready for printing.
 The most time-consuming bit is unwrapping layers of protective paper from the acrylic frame pieces.
 This alone takes a couple of hours.
 The frame too is designed like a jigsaw puzzle, so you have to resort to hit and trial to figure out which parts go where.

 This accessibility can prove beneficial in dealing with any malfunctioning parts.
 For instance, it is extremely easy to disassemble the extruder in case you experience a clog.
 The open-ended design does have its share of functional drawbacks too, and the overwhelming jumble of wires staring you in the open is definitely one of them.
 Also, the clunky buttons make navigation a bit of a challenge at all times.
 Considering the Anet A8 is a Prusa clone in the sub-$200 segment, these small flaws are not worth holding a grudge against.